-Lisbon is the capital of Portugal, as well as its largest city, with over 500 thousand people living in the city and approximately 2.8 million inhabitants in the metropolitan area.
+Lisbon or in Portuguese Lisboa is the capital of Portugal, as well as its largest city, with over 500 thousand people living in the city and approximately 2.8 million inhabitants in the metropolitan area.

 With the number of international tourists growing every year, Lisbon is among the 10 most visited cities in Europe.
 And many are the factors that explain this tourist boom.
 It enjoys a very pleasant weather (the Guincho beach, in Cascais, is an excellent option for a swim), it has great restaurants, the nightlife in Bairro Alto is vibrant, and there are lots of must-see places, as the typical neighbourhoods of Alfama and Mouraria, the Marquês de Pombal roundabout, as well as the Rossio and Chiado squares.